-- 1. Increased risk of extrapyramidal effects associated with metoclopramide.
-Anti-emetic & prokinetic agent - 2.
-Use of aspirin is restricted under age of 12 years because of association with Reye's syndrome. > encephalohepatic - 3.
+- are more susceptible to some ADRs: - 1.
+Increased risk of extrapyramidal effects associated with metoclopramide. - 2.
+Use of aspirin is restricted under age of 12 years because of association with Reye's syndrome. - 3.
 Heightened probability of dosing errors and the relative lack of evidence for both safety and efficacy put children at high risk.

-2. Gender:

-- Women may be more susceptible to ADRs.
-Intramuscular injections: less muscle mass + blood flow -> weak effect - Some ADRs are more common in women than men: - Impairment of concentration and psychiatric adverse events associated with anti-malarial agent mefloquine. - 2) Drug-induced torsade de pointes, may be because of their longer QTc interval compared to men.
+- 2. Gender: - Women may be more susceptible to ADRs. - Some ADRs are more common in women than men: - 1) Impairment of concentration and psychiatric adverse events associated with anti-malarial agent mefloquine. - 2) Drug-induced torsade de pointes, may be because of their longer QTc interval compared to men.